-Despite the thousands of structures that have been demolished by the City of Detroit since 2014, tens of thousands of structures still sit vacant and decaying, awaiting renovation or demolition (the latter being much more likely).
-And yet there’s an affordable housing shortage in the city.
+Despite the thousands of structures that have been demolished by the city since 2014, tens of thousands of structures still sit vacant and decaying, awaiting renovation or demolition (the latter being much more likely).
+And yet there’s an affordable housing shortage in Detroit.
 For the first time since 1950, renters outnumber homeowners, and half of those renters are low-income residents who will spend 30%-50% (or more) of their income on rent.
-Despite this, the state criminalizes squatting, even though it could potentially help with the housing shortage and can be a successful strategy for maintaining a property and protecting it from vandalism and scrapping, to the point that some neighborhoods in the city recruit squatters.
+Despite this, the state criminalizes squatting, even though it could potentially help with the housing shortage and can be a successful strategy for maintaining a property and protecting it from vandalism and scrapping, to the point that some neighborhoods in the city actively recruit squatters.

 Is there a viable solution to Detroit’s housing problems?
 Local writer and activist Michele Oberholtzer advocates for a “homestead” program that would allow the current residents of homes owned by the Detroit Land Bank Authority (DLBA) to buy their homes.
 The DLBA, created in 2008 in the absence of a viable private property market, is the largest holder of public land in Detroit and holds title to 93,000 vacant parcels of land and occupied/unoccupied homes.
-The city currently has programs (the Building Detroit auction and the he Occupied Buyback Program) to sell vacant homes at low prices (starting at $1,000), but this is still beyond the financial reach of most residents and involves unrealistic expectations for how quickly a house can be renovated, up to code, and occupied.
+The city currently has programs–such as the Building Detroit auction and the Occupied Buyback Program–to sell vacant homes at low prices (starting at $1,000), but these programs have strict eligibility requirements and unrealistic expectations for how quickly a house can be renovated, brought up to code, and continuously occupied.

-While the DLBA does not formally evict former owners/renters from its properties, Oberholtzer argues that the lack of effective programs in place to facilitate and expedite homeownership works to passively evict residents who want to own and take care of their homes, and this in turn hurts the city:
+The DLBA’s policy is to not formally evict former owners/renters from its properties (sometimes it just skips that step and illegally demolishes people’s homes while they’re still living in them).
+But even if that’s the case, simply not evicting people from the homes they occupy doesn’t “fix” anything.
+Oberholtzer argues that the lack of effective programs in place to facilitate and expedite homeownership works to passively evict residents who do want to own and take care of their homes, and this, in turn, hurts the city as a whole: